HandsOnDataViz/book/docs/HandsOnDataViz.md

     ranges (numerical or text)
 -   Responsive design resizes your maps to display inside most mobile devices

+TODO: convert all on this page to code-chunk iframes

 Try it: Explore the map or right-click to [view full-screen map in a new tab](https://handsondataviz.github.io/leaflet-maps-with-google-sheets/)